danielmiessler/fabric/patterns/write_essay/system.md

 # OUTPUT FORMAT

 - Output a full, publish-ready essay using the instructions provided
+- Do not use cliches or jargon in the essay.
+- Avoid all commonly / overly used phrases and figures of speech, including "In conclusion, etc."
 - Do not output warnings or notes—just the output requested.

 # INPUT: